Brendon45/alx-higher_level_programming/0x14-javascript-web_scraping/README.md

 	- You must use the module request

 ## 6. How many completed?

 mandatory

 Write a script that computes the number of tasks completed by user id.

 - The first argument is the API URL: https://jsonplaceholder.typicode.com/todos
 - Only print users with completed task
 - You must use the module request

+## 7. Who was playing in this movie?

+advanced

+Write a script that prints all characters of a Star Wars movie:

+- The first argument is the Movie ID - example: 3 = “Return of the Jedi”
+- Display one character name by line
+- You must use the Star wars API
+- You must use the module request

+## 8. Right order

+advanced

+Write a script that prints all characters of a Star Wars movie:

+- The first argument is the Movie ID - example: 3 = “Return of the Jedi”
+- Display one character name by line in the same order of the list “characters” in the /films/ response
+- You must use the Star wars API
+- You must use the module request